Vehicle History and Its Effect on Auto Insurance Rates (2026)

 You should definitely take a look at at least one vehicle history report before purchasing a used vehicle.
 Most experts recommend running a CarFax report in addition to having a trusted mechanic do a thorough inspection.
 After all, vehicle history reports aren’t 100% accurate.
 There are some times when these reports are missing some important information, especially in cases where previous repair work was done off the record books.

 To ensure you are getting the best possible auto insurance rates for your vehicle, make sure your vehicle does not have any glaring stains on its vehicle history report.
 If it’s too late, make sure you get everything repaired until it’s in “like new” form.
 After your car is in tip-top shape, you can get insurance quotes from a variety of providers to find the best possible price for your “healthy” vehicle.
-There are many sites, including this one, that offer free auto insurance quotes after a brief questionnaire.
+There are many sites, including this one, that offer free auto insurance quotes by vehicle after a brief questionnaire.